slopezpereyra/slopezpereyra.github.io/aboutme.md

 ### This blog is about..
 <div style="text-align: justify">
-This is my personal blog where I share some interesting stuff.
+This is my personal blog where I share some stuff related to topics of my interest.
 </div>